Halliburton-Landmark/gdp/services/log-creation/php-frontend/README.md

-# GDP PHP GCL Creation PHP Front-End
+# GDP GCL Creation PHP Front-End

 Zana Jipsen handed off these files for safe keeping; this is simply a commit of Zana's originals to durable storage.